 Leaving the village there's a poorly waymarked fork where you need to go right.
 About 500m further on where, for some reason, there's a sign on a post that says Bombay, here the Camino divides for a short while.
 The left route is shorter.

-12km / 3 hrs turnoff for Oliva de Plasencia, at a house beside a road known as Dehesa Ventaquemada.
-There is no longer a pilgrim hostel in Oliva.
-Alternative accommodation in Vía Cáparra Superior which has singles from about €36.
+12km from Carcaboso you come to a house beside a road known as Dehesa Ventaquemada, this is the turnoff for the village of Oliva de Placencia.
+Continue straight to arrive at the ruins of the Roman city of Cáparra in 6km, or turn right and walk 6km off the Camino, along a quiet road, to Oliva de Plasencia where Vía Cáparra Superior has single rooms from about 36€.
 Website www.albergueviacaparra.com Tel 620 007 490 They may collect from Ventaquemada or Cáparra.
-Oliva has cafes and a shop opposite the Ayuntamiento with limited opening hours.
-If you sleep in Oliva you can take a signposted route directly to Cáparra in 6km / 1½ hrs.
+Oliva has cafés and a shop which is opposite the Ayuntamiento, limited opening hours.
+If you sleep in Oliva you can take a signposted route directly to Cáparra in 6km.
 Visiting Oliva means 6km of extra walking.

-6km / 1½ hrs to Cáparra Roman City.
+6km to Cáparra Roman City.
 At the visitors centre in Cáparra there are public toilets and vending machines for snacks and drinks (you will need coins and the building isn't always open).
 The visitors centre is about 300m to the right of the arch, turn right at the arch itself or shortly after it.

-8km / 2 hrs after Cáparra, where the Camino runs along the side of a road, you'll see writing pointing right 2km to Hostal Asturias, which is just on the other side of the motorway.
+Hostal Asturias is 2km off the Camino from a turnoff 8km after Cáparra where the Camino runs along the side of a small road you'll see yellow writing pointing right.
+The hostal is just on the other side of the motorway.
 They have nice single rooms from about 19€, a café and a good restaurant with charcoal grill.
-They may pick up from Cáparra.
+They may pick up from Cáparra on request.
 Tel 927 477 057.
-To get back to the Camino from either of these places walk north along the N-630 until about 1km north of Hostal Asturias where blue arrows point you on to an unpaved road to the right.
+To get back to the Camino from here walk north along the N-630 for about 1km until blue arrows point you on to an unpaved road to the right.
 This will bring you back to the Camino before Aldeanueva.

 At the sign which points right towards Via Pecuaria, if you wish you can continue straight and walk along the road to Aldeanueva.
 Otherwise you'll go right and follow a slightly longer route through open countryside to Aldeanueva.Aldeanueva del Camino

-5km / 1¼ hrs café.10km Baños de Montemayor
+5km café.Baños de Montemayor

 Turn sharp left after the Ayuntamiento and follow the Camino as it winds its way through the village before joining the Roman road up the side of the valley towards the pass.